<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://excelzoom.com/?p=274</guid>

-<description><![CDATA[Let me preface this article by saying that this will not help you recover lost data, or gain access to protected data that you otherwise wouldn&#8217;t have access to.
-What it will do is allow you to unlock a password protected worksheet in Excel, so that you can edit it as necessary.
-Simply put, if [...]]]></description>
+<description><![CDATA[<p>This article will show you how to recover an excel password to unlock a workbook or worksheet.
+Let me preface this article by saying that this will not help you recover lost data, or gain access to protected data that you otherwise wouldn&#8217;t have access to.
+What it will do is allow you to unlock [&#8230;]</p>

-<content:encoded><![CDATA[<p>Let me preface this article by saying that this will not help you recover lost data, or gain access to protected data that you otherwise wouldn&#8217;t have access to.
-What it will do is allow you to unlock a password protected worksheet in Excel, so that you can edit it as necessary.
+<content:encoded><![CDATA[<p>This article will show you how to recover an excel password to unlock a workbook or worksheet.
+Let me preface this article by saying that this will not help you recover lost data, or gain access to protected data that you otherwise wouldn&#8217;t have access to.
+What it will do is allow you to <strong>unlock a password protected worksheet in Excel</strong>, for instance, if you have forgot your excel password, so that you can edit it as necessary.
 Simply put, if you don&#8217;t already have access to the worksheet, this macro will not help you.</p>

-<p>Now that the disclaimer is out of the way, let&#8217;s figure out why people password protect worksheets to begin with.
+<p>Before we learn how to recover a protected excel sheet password, let&#8217;s figure out why people password protect worksheets to begin with.
 By protecting a worksheet and the contents of locked cells, users can keep themselves or other users from:</p>

 <ul>

-<li>accidentally (or intentionally) removing formulas, or other contents of locked cells</li>
+<li>Accidentally (or intentionally) removing formulas, or other contents of locked cells</li>

-<li>adding or deleting rows and columns</li>
+<li>Adding or deleting rows and columns</li>

-<li>changing cell, column or row formats</li>
+<li>Changing cell, column or row formats</li>

-<li>sorting data</li>
+<li>Sorting data</li>

-<li>using AutoFilter or PivotTable reports</li>
+<li>Using AutoFilter or PivotTable reports</li>

-<li>editing objects or scenarios</li>
+<li>Editing objects or scenarios</li>

 </ul>

-<p>Protecting a worksheet will <strong><span style="text-decoration: underline;">not</span></strong> keep users from</p>
+Protecting a worksheet will <strong><span style="text-decoration: underline;">not</span></strong> keep users from</p>

 <ul>

-<li>editing any unlocked cells in the worksheet</li>
+<li>Editing any unlocked cells in the worksheet</li>

-<li>viewing all data in the worksheet, regardless of if it is in a locked cell or not</li>
+<li>Viewing all data in the worksheet, regardless of if it is in a locked cell or not</li>

 </ul>